 Often shipments only contain kids’ shoes or stock of one shoe model.
 Call your local Nike Factory and ask when they typically receive their “transfer” shipments, which contain better quality shoes and more inventory.
 These shipments occur about every two weeks.

-Sizes and products get mixed up on the floor all the time.
+Sizes and products get mixed up on the Nike Factory floor all the time.
 Don’t fret if you can’t find your size; just ask an employee.
 They can pull up their store’s inventory right from their handheld checker.

 Most Nike associates are incredibly helpful.
-If they can’t find the product you’re looking for in store, they’ll usually tell you where you can find it or offer to ship it to you for free.
+If they can’t find the product you’re looking for in their store, they’ll usually tell you where you can find it or offer to ship it to you for free.

 If you’re lucky, you might get your pick of Hash Wall returns in just your size.